 Our collaboration with Team Malizia - same as their overall approach to the IMOCA 60 project - has been a joint quest to achieve the maximum.
 From the first minute, our engineers have been impressed by the level of professionalism and the pace Boris and his team worked on getting the boat ready for this year’s racing season.

 Starting with a precise 3D CAD model of the yacht we first analyzed the double curvatures of the hull and deck shapes to define possible panel installation areas.
-Following on, a shadow analysis allowed us to optimize string layouts, bypass diode positions and the custom distributed MPPT regulating system.
+Following on, a shadow analysis allowed us to optimize string layouts, bypass diode positions and the custom distributed MPPT regulating system by Gensun.
 Cable positions were adjusted to avoid penetration of load-carrying structures and minimize wire runs.

 While 3D data is great for the initial planning process, experience has shown that reality often differs from the virtual model.
 For this reason, we sent 1:1 prints of the full system to Lorient (France) which were then placed on their original positions to fine-tune shapes and cable positions - making it impossible to miss small details not shown on the model.